bwSimpkins/TheFairShare/README.md

 The Fair Share tells individuals their fair share when paying for expenses.
 We have the philosophy that the definition of fair changes with income.
-If two individuals were splitting the cost of a $1,000 trip while individual one makes $20,000 and individual two makes $100,000 we would believe that the proper allotment would be $167 for individual one and $833 for individual two.
+For example, if two individuals were splitting the cost of a $1,000 trip with individual one making $20,000 a year and individual two making $100,000 a year we would believe that the proper allotment would be $167 for individual one and $833 for individual two.
 This means that both individuals pay the same percentage of their income for the trip.
 We believe that for any relationship where money is exchanged to be successful, whether it is platonic or romantic, you must recognize that we are not all created equal when it comes to income.

 Financial Simulation:
 Users can enter income, debt, age, children, location, etc. Fair Share will calculate how much they should spend on housing, utilities, debt, etc.